Dawoodoz/DFPSR/README.md

 ## How you can help
 * Port to Macintosh or Wayland using the same principles of minimal dependency.
 * Test this beta version and give feedback on the design before version 1.0 is released.
-* Create different types of game engines with open source tools.
+* Create different types of game engines with open-source tools.

 ## Supported CPU hardware:
 * **Intel/AMD** using **SSE2** intrinsics and optional extensions.